adryd325/sneaky/README.md

 An attack vector against servers with server icons is to repeatedly ping that server to get it to send the icon.
 If a server is whitelisted, it can prevent random people from attacking a server in this way.

 I plan to eventually implement handshake ratelimits to make this kind of attack harder on all servers, not just whitelisted ones.

+## Acknowledgements
+After making this, I realised such a feature already exists in [Fabrication](https://falsehoodmc.github.io/#utility.ping_privacy), so this should not be seen as the originator of this idea